bradley-erickson/bradley-erickson.github.io/_posts/2020-08-22-data-driven-pokemon-01.md

 ## Introduction

 Hello everyone!
 My name is Brad Erickson and I have been a fan of Pokémon for as long as I can remember.
 I have been playing the trading card game since Diamond and Pearl’s release in 2007.
 I had a good run my last year of the Senior division during the 2011-2012 season, just missing my invite by a few spots.
-In my career in the Master’s division, I’ve top 16’d Madison regionals and won a handful of League Cups.
+In my Master’s division career, I’ve top 16’d Madison regionals and won a handful of League Cups.
 Outside of my passion for Pokémon, I recently began my pursuing my PhD in Computer Science, with a focus on machine learning and analytics.
 Today, I will try to use my analytical toolset and apply it to the competitive Pokémon TCG scene.
 With these tools, I will be looking at what differentiates decklists of a single archetype and what cards are commonly found together.
 The tools may point out obvious observations, such as Jirachi and Escape Board being paired together, luckily, I have more interesting findings to talk about.

 ## For non-Pokémon players